 Servicing fee income, which is reported on the income statement as other non-interest income, is recorded for fees earned for servicing loans.
 The fees are based on a contractual percentage of the outstanding principal; or a fixed amount per loan and are recorded as income when earned.
-Servicing fees totaled \$37,466 and \$30,456 for the years ended December 31, 2017 and 2016, respectively.
-Amortization of mortgage servicing rights which are also recorded in other non-interest income totaled \$15,566 and \$12,362 for the years ended December 31, 2017 and 2016.
-No impairment was recorded in 2017 or 2016.
+Servicing fees totaled \$42,155 and \$37,466 for the years ended December 31, 2018 and 2017, respectively.
+Amortization of mortgage servicing rights which are also recorded in other non-interest income totaled \$17,778 and \$15,566 for the years ended December 31, 2018 and 2017.
+No impairment was recorded in 2018 or 2017.

 Foreclosed Assets: Foreclosed assets are initially recorded at fair value less costs to sell when acquired, establishing a new cost basis.
 Physical possession of residential real estate property collateralizing a consumer mortgage loan occurs when legal title is obtained upon completion of foreclosure or when the borrower conveys all interest in the property to satisfy the loan through completion of a deed in lieu of foreclosure or through a similar legal agreement.
-These assets are subsequently accounted for at lower of cost or fair value less estimated costs to sell.
+These assets are subsequently accounted for at fair value less estimated costs to sell.
 If fair value declines subsequent to foreclosure, a valuation allowance is recorded through expense.
 Operating costs after acquisition are expensed.

 Premises and Equipment: Land is carried at cost.
 Premises and equipment are stated at cost less accumulated depreciation.
 Buildings and related components are depreciated using the straight-line method for 30 years.
 Furniture, fixtures and equipment are depreciated using the straight-line method with useful lives ranging from 3 to 10 years.
+Expenses for maintenance and repairs are charged against income as occurred.
+Costs of major additions and improvements are capitalized.